 Community College Culture

 If you don’t care as much about the social aspects and you just want to get a good education and save money, there are many benefits to attending a community college.
-The quality of education is comparable to a four-year university, credits are transferable, tuition is more affordable, and the schedule is more flexible.
+The quality of education is comparable to a four-year university, credits are transferable, tuition is more affordable, classes are smaller, and the schedule is more flexible.

 You will miss out on some parts of “the college experience,” but you may be pleasantly surprised when you visit some community college campuses.
 Many of the nation’s larger community colleges have invested substantially in facilities like student centers, campus dining, computer labs, theater buildings, fitness centers, and sports complexes.

 If you’d like to play sports but don’t feel that you’re ready for NCAA Division I competition, you may be able get more playing time and better enjoy the sport at a community college.
 Many of them have active and diverse athletics programs, including competitive football, basketball, track and field, baseball, volleyball, and more.

 Community colleges also have plenty of student clubs and organizations for you to join.
 The main difference is that students commute to class, rather than live in dorms on campus.
 So it’s easy to find yourself aloof from the college culture and not have any school spirit if you don’t partake in the extracurricular activities available on campus.